Here are the 7 Tips to increase a child’s Cognitive Development

-Since most of the early inputs to a child’s growth come from parents, we have listed below 7 facts that every parent should know about the cognitive development of their child –
+Since most of the early inputs to a child’s growth come from parents, we have listed below 7 tips that every parent should know about the cognitive development of their child –

 Aid your child’s discovery process (6 months-2 years)